 Q 17: List the names and the monomeric structures for the following polymers:

 Q 18: Identify the monomer underneath in polymer structures.

 (i) Hexamethylene diamine is the monomer of the given polymeric structure

 (ii) The monomers of the polymeric structure given are:

 Q 19: How can dacron be obtained from terephthalic acid and ethylene glycol?

 Dacron is formed by the condensation polymerisation of terephthalic acid and ethylene glycol.

-Q 20: What is a biodegradable polymer?
-Give an example of a biodegradable aliphatic polyester.
+Q 20: What is a Polymer that is biodegradable?
+Tell an example of a biologically degradable aliphatic polyester.